MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Since Windows Server has the Windows Firewall with Advanced Security enabled by default we need to open some ports for communication in order for RDP to work.
 Additionally a port mapping is created so the Container is reachable through a port on the Container host.

-The following steps require a PowerShell launched as Administrator on the host.
+The following steps require a PowerShell launched as Administrator on the Container host.

 1. Allow the default RDP port through the Windows Advanced Firewall